When you make the decision to travel to foreign countries long-term, one of the most daunting subjects to figure out is which vaccines to get.

 Are there any side effects?

 Vaccines always carry risks.
 Redness, pain, and swelling may occur around the injection site.
-However, it is possible to experience other side effects which are much more rare.
+However, it is possible to experience other side effects which are much rarer.
 With my doctor, we had one discussion that I found particularly interesting.

 With typhoid, you can take a series of typhoid pills orally instead of getting a shot for protection.
 The oral option is also cheaper, usually.
 So why would anyone opt for a shot if the oral option is cheaper and less painful?
 Here’s the catch.